esy/esy/docs/cross-platform.md

 # Cross-Platform Development with `esy`

+## Introduction

+David Allsopp has an _excellent_ talk on the challenges of cross-platform development here: https://youtu.be/1DAuSSljLFI

+This should be required viewing for anyone interested in cross-platform development with Reason / EOL.

 ## Goal

 The goal for `esy` is to work equally well on Linux, Windows, and OSX - without needing special cases or hacks.